North End, Boston: Italian community

 By 1890, the North Square area was known as Little Italy.
-The population of Italian immigrants in the North End grew steadily until reaching its peak, in 1930, of 44,000 (99.9% of the neighborhood's total population).
+By 1910, Italian immigrants alone constituted a quarter of all residents in the North End, chiefly in the 6th ward with over 17,000 immigrants.
+The population of Italians in the North End grew steadily until reaching its peak, in 1930, of 44,000 (99.9% of the neighborhood's total population).
 Although many businesses, social clubs, and religious institutions celebrate the neighborhood's Italian heritage, the North End is now increasingly diverse.
 Both the population of the North End and the percent of that population who are Italian have decreased over the years; as of 2014 the population of the North End was 7,360, of whom 824 (11%) had been born in Italy and an additional 2,772 (38%) were of Italian heritage.

 In 1923, the Michael Angelo (later renamed "Michelangelo") School was built in the North End and named in honor of the Italian residents.
 The street on which the building was constructed was renamed Michelangelo Street, and remains the only street in the North End with an Italian name.
 The Michelangelo School closed in 1989, and the building was converted into housing.

 Italian bakeries, restaurants, small shops, and groceries opened in the first half of the 20th century.
 The first immigrants found work selling fruit, vegetables, wine, cheese and olive oil.
 Later immigrants found more opportunities in the construction trades, and by 1920 the neighborhood was served by Italian physicians, dentists, funeral homes, and barbers.
 Residents founded businesses, some of which still exist today, including Prince Pasta, the Pastene Corporation, and Pizzeria Regina.

 The Italian American community faced anti-Italian sentiment, prejudice, and neglect.
 After World War II, however, Italian Americans began to gain political power which then helped the community to address these issues.
 Today, the "old world" Italian atmosphere of the North End helps to drive tourism, and many of the small neighborhood shops have been replaced by restaurants.
 Italian feasts, such as the Feast of St. Anthony and the Fisherman's Feast, are still celebrated in the streets of the North End, and draw large crowds.